omfj/latex-template/README.md

 I use VSCode with [Latex Workshop made by James Yu](https://github.com/James-Yu/LaTeX-Workshop).

-The settings I use is:
+The settings I use are:

 ```json
 {